-Red Tail Black Shark (Epalzeorhynchos bicolorvc) Fish Species Profile
+Red Tail Black Shark (Epalzeorhynchos bicolor) Fish Species Profile

 The Red Tail Black Shark falls into the same family as carp and minnows.
 They have a long and thin body that is shaped very much like a torpedo.
 Their body is black, and their tails are bright red, their dorsal fin begins roughly halfway back on their body hence why they are mistaken for actual sharks.

-You have to provide them with many hiding places to help make them feel secure and have a tight-fitting hood because they are also known to be excellent jumpers.
+You have to provide them with hiding places such as caves to help make them feel secure.
+Also ensure you have a tight-fitting hood because they are known to be excellent jumpers.

 Many hobbyists mistakenly decide to add more than one of these sharks to a small tank which doesn't work out as you will find out because one of them will soon become the dominant "shark" which will then chase and pester the others relentlessly.

 |Scientific Name||Epalzeorhynchos bicolor|

 |Other Names||Red Tail Shark, Fire Tail, Red Tailed Labeo, Red Tailed Shark|